JFK Lancer Material: The Pistol Whipping of Jack Martin

 • “…hypermentalizing is described as “making excessively convoluted inferences on the basis of others' social cues”

 • Mary Helen Brengel said that Delphine Roberts told her that Guy was going to leave Mary Wortham Banister and marry her.
-We have this, to my knowledge, only Delphine’s word for this.
-FIND CITE.
+We have this, to my knowledge, only Delphine’s word for this, but their relationship was an open secret.

 • Histrionics

 • Roberts made her politics her entire personality.
-(See above regarding her ad from when she ran for office.).
+(See above regarding her ad from when she ran for office, and the Mary Ferrell Foundation link that describes her activism before the assassination).
 Nearly every interview involves her describing her politics, which were quite extreme and held a large number of conspiracy theories.

 Next